Chapter 16.70

 3. Information to be Obtained and Maintained

 a.
 Where base flood elevation data is provided through the Flood Insurance Study, FIRM, or required as in OMC 16.70.040.C.2, obtain and record the actual (as-built) elevation (in relation to mean sea level) of the lowest floor (including basement) of all new or substantially improved structures, and whether or not the structure contains a basement.
-Recorded on a current elevation certificate (FEMA Form 81-31) with Section B completed by the local official.
+Recorded on a current elevation certificate (current FEMA Form).

 b.
 For all new or substantially improved floodproofed nonresidential structures where base flood elevation data is provided through the FIS, FIRM, or as required in OMC 16.70.040.C.2: